Part-time, online Non-Profit Management Certificate

-A: To receive the Non-Profit Management Certificate, you must successfully complete all courses within a three-year period.
+A: To receive the Non-Profit Management Certificate, you must successfully complete all courses within a five-year period.
 In courses that are graded (A to F), you must maintain a minimum grade average of C. In courses that are assessed on a Pass/Fail basis, you must obtain a Pass (P).

 When you complete your final course in the certificate, apply to graduate.

 We will verify that you've completed the requirements and tell you when you will receive your certificate parchment.
 Certificates are granted by the Senate Committee on Continuing Studies (SCCS), which meets twice yearly in the spring and fall.

 Q: Are scholarships or other funding available?

 This program may be eligible for a Canada-British Columbia Job Grant, which could cover up to two-thirds of your tuition costs.
 Work with your employer to confirm your eligibility and share tuition costs with the Government of Canada.